2014 An Excellent Time To Sell Diamonds

 While it might come as a surprise to some consumers, gold typically plays a relatively insignificant role in valuations of diamond jewelry, less than 3 percent of the value of the average piece purchased by White Pine, for example.
 The reason is simple enough: These pieces contain relatively small amounts of gold; their real value comes from the diamonds themselves.
 “With gold prices down by 30 percent, some consumers might instinctively feel that 2014 is not an ideal time to sell their jewelry,” says Matthew Howe, General Manager, WP Diamonds.
 “But the key point to remember is that diamond jewelry is simply in a different valuation category altogether.
 The value of engagement rings, for example, is determined overwhelmingly by the qualities of the stone.
 Gold makes up a very small proportion of the total.”

-WP Diamonds is part of White Pine Trading LLC, one of the worlds largest recycled diamond companies, with operations in the United States, Europe and Asia.
-Few other companies can help consumers reach so many highly active buyers around the globe.
+WP Diamonds is a leading online diamond buyer.
 “We buy recycled, polished diamonds either loose or in second-hand diamond jewelry, from the very smallest melee to one carat and above, and offer them for sale to a network of buyers across the United States, the United Kingdom, Europe, Japan and Australia,” Howe explains.
 “This is very different from, say, bringing your jewelry to a local store and crossing your fingers in hopes you will be offered the best-possible price.
 If you are looking to sell your diamonds, we strive to offer the best possible service in the industry.”

 In addition, WP Diamonds is always in the market to buy, which is not always the case at local pawnshops and jewelry stores, where cash reserves tend to be limited.
 Indeed, WP Diamonds specializes in buying diamonds directly from the public and has unrivaled knowledge of the second-hand diamond sector.
 “The breadth of what we purchase, moreover, is extraordinary.
 Yes, we buy internally flawless diamonds, or those with the best D color around, but we also purchase broken, O+ colored diamonds in poor condition.
 Sell your diamonds to us safe in the knowledge that you are working with the experts.